 We have been working in SEO for over a decade, and in that time one question comes up more than any other: do backlinks still matter?
 The answer in 2026 is yes — but the way they matter has changed dramatically.
 This guide is built on real campaign experience, data from Google Search Central, and analysis of hundreds of Indian business websites we have audited.
 It covers what backlinks actually are, why quality now completely outranks quantity, which types of links are genuinely worth pursuing, and how to build them ethically without risking your rankings.

 If you are new to this topic, pair this guide with our complete on-page SEO guide — backlinks and on-page signals work together as a system.
 Neither alone is enough.
+For the full strategic picture of how off-page and on-page SEO connect to rankings, see our guide to ranking higher on Google in 2026.

 Table of Contents